 During your PMC visit for Ureteroscopic lithotripsy Treatment, the items listed below will be ordered as deemed necessary based upon your age and medical history.

-You will have an opportunity to speak with the anesthesia staff regarding the types of anesthesia available and their relative risks and benefits.
+You will have an opportunity to speak with the anaesthesia staff regarding the types of anaesthesia available and their relative risks and benefits.

 - EKG (electrocardiogram)

 - Comprehensive Metabolic Panel (blood chemistry profile)

 Lithotripsy is a medical procedure that uses shock waves or a laser to break down stones in the kidney, gallbladder, or ureter.
 The remaining particles of small stone will exit the body when a person urinates.